jharwell/sierra/docs/src/usage/environment.rst

    The resolvable hostname for a ROS node.
 Unless you have DNS configured within the network that things are running on, best not to rely on this (at least for real robots).

+.. envvar:: ROS_DISTRO

+   The active ROS distribution (versioned set of ROS packages).

+.. envvar:: ROS_VERSION

+            The version of ROS.
+Currently SIERRA only supports ROS1.

+.. envvar:: PBS_NUM_PPN

+            # CPUs/node on a compute node allocated to a job on a HPC cluster
+            managed by the PBS scheduler.

+.. envvar:: PBS_NODEFILE

+            Newline delimited list of compute nodes allocated to the current job on an HPC cluster managed by the PBS scheduler.

+.. envvar:: PBS_JOBID

+            Globally unique ID for a job on a HPC cluster managed by the PBS scheduler.
+Useful for creating unique output files/logging paths.

+.. envvar:: SLURM_CPUS_PER_TASK

+            # CPUs/node on a compute node allocated to a job on a HPC cluster
+            managed by the SLURM scheduler.

+.. envvar:: SLURM_TASKS_PER_NODE

+            # tasks requested/allocated per compute node on a job on a HPC
+            cluster managed by the SLURM scheduler.

+.. envvar:: SLURM_JOB_NODELIST

+            Newline delimited list of compute nodes allocated to the current job on an HPC cluster managed by the SLURM scheduler.

+.. envvar:: SLURM_JOB_ID

+            Globally unique ID for a job on a HPC cluster managed by the SLURM scheduler.
+Useful for creating unique output files/logging paths.